cassiel/net.loadbang.shado/README.md

 interpreter][jython] in a MaxMSP system, and drive it via Python scripts triggered and controlled by MaxMSP messages.

-The file README.MANUAL will eventually be the manual for shado; for now, it contains an explanation of the shado architecture - quite possibly, along with the examples, just about enough to start writing shado "programs".
+The file [README.MANUAL][manual] will eventually be the manual for shado; for now, it contains an explanation of the shado architecture - quite possibly, along with the examples, just about enough to start writing shado "programs".

 The prebuilt JAR files are in the sub-directory `distribution`, or the library can be built from the enclosed sources using Maven.
-(For the Maven build, clone and build [net.loadbang.lib][lib] first, since our libraries are not yet in a central repository.)
+(For the Maven build, clone and build [net.loadbang.osc][osc] first, since our libraries are not yet in a central repository.)

 See the README for [net.loadbang.lib][lib] for installation details.